Pominaus/100DaysOfCode/Logbook/Week 2.md

 **Today's Progress:** today i literally manage to get 1hr 2 mins in by waiting for everyone to fall asleep and stsying up. so busy.
 I finished the build a website project and put some foundations in for a new profile.

 **Thoughts:** Really struggled to find the time! even having to uoad this weekend's progress on the monday night.
 I'm really glad I'm going back over things I think I know first on treehouse, I'm definitely getting a lot of practice in thr areas I'm a bit iffy in!

+---

+### Day 14... and a half, 4th June 2017

+**Today's progress:** I'm not counting today as a full day, as I just worked on my treehouse front end web course for 2.5 hours.
+I wanted to recap the CSS section on text formatting before continuing my profile site project, but ran out of time.

+**Thoughts:** It kind of sucks to be missing a day, but I also learnt a lot today, like px isnt as simple as a screen pixel, when to use rem instead of em, calculating inheirted units, etc, and I'll be practicing all this tomorrow, so even though my 100days wont finish on time, I really didn't waste a day!